 Outside work, David loves time with his family and is a long-term Norwich City season ticket holder.

 Eileen is the GL Associate in Northern Ireland with particular interest in combining and analyzing pupil data to build a profile as a learner enabling targeted interventions.
 Her work is driven by the passionate belief that developing ‘the whole child’ and understanding their specific barriers to learning is central to academic success.
 Prior to joining GL her work with the NIELB included school improvement, curriculum development and facilitation and mentoring support for Head Teachers and Pastoral Leaders.
 With qualifications including B.Ed., M.ED, diplomas in Guidance & Counseling and Neuro Linguistic Programming she has also studied at the Jensen Corporation in California and in Washington DC.
 Her research on school ethos, vision and values informed her work as Associate Lecturer at Queen’s University Belfast and Ulster University.
 Overseas work includes workshop facilitation for Head Teachers in Uganda and Kenya on school self-evaluation.

-Katie is currently working as an independent consultant in education, working with teachers and school leaders to deliver improvements for learners.
-She has been a teacher and school leader for 14 years, coming to her career in education after several years as a Customer Relationship Manager for a national business.
+Katie is a School Improvement Advisor, working with teachers and school leaders to deliver improvements for learners.
+She has been a teacher and school leader for 17 years, coming to her career in education after several years as a Customer Relationship Manager for a national business.

 Katie began teaching French and Spanish while training on the Graduate Teacher Programme.
 She moved through departmental leadership to her first role as an Assistant Head Teacher, driving school improvement.

 In 2015, Katie joined the Future Leaders programme to stretch and challenge herself in her leadership practice, a development programme that spoke to her moral purpose in wanting to work in education.
 She remains part of the programme with Ambition School Leadership and enjoys the chance it gives her to support other school leaders on their journey.